How to Set Up ShipStation Shipping on WooCommerce

 You need a ShipStation plan that includes API access, since the plugin pulls rates through the API.
 Plan names and prices change, so check the current tiers on the ShipStation pricing page before you start.
 No plugin can route around a plan that doesn’t expose the API.

-The current plugin runs on ShipStation’s v2 API, and a v2 credential is two parts: a key plus a secret, not a single token.
+The current plugin runs on ShipStation’s v2 API.
 The legacy v1 API used a different credential for a different API version.
-Generate both halves under ShipStation’s API Settings and enter them where the plugin asks for the key and secret.
+Generate API v2 keyunder ShipStation’s API Settings and enter it where the plugin asks for the key.
 Use a v1 credential where v2 is expected and you’ll get auth errors that look like a broken connection but aren’t.

 Yes, and it’s the fastest way.
 The plugin exposes its full setup under the wc-shipstation-shipping-v2 WP-CLI namespace, including status, settings list, settings set, products audit, services, validate, and rates quote, plus boxes, labels, track, and manifest in PRO.
 Confirm the namespace on your site with wp help | grep shipping.
 A successful rates quote is what proves the connection is live.